artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 </p>

 ### Exercises about RISC-V Architecture and Assembly
-We next show the solution for some of the exercises proposed in Module 3 ([ExercisesModule3](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems3.pdf)).
+We next show the solution in Ripes for a subset of the exercises proposed in Module 3 ([ExercisesModule3](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems3.pdf)).
+The remaining exercises can also be resolved and tested by the students in Ripes.

 #### Exercise 1
 Write a RISC-V assembly program that implements the following code.
 Use the ```.data``` section to assign the initial value of the variables.